 Donna A. Patterson, PhD

 She regularly participates in meetings in the U.S. and abroad on global health, epidemics, security, African and African American studies, and African politics.
 For instance, Dr. Patterson moderated a panel on African Diaspora Equity in Nairobi, Kenya for UNFPA.
 In addition, she has talked about the implications of emerging COVID-19 policy and response in events hosted by Arizona State University and the University of London, Wesleyan University, Marywood University and elsewhere.
-Her media commentary on global health, pandemics, international security, and current events has appeared at Slate, Washington Post, Christian Science Monitor, Globe and Mail, San Diego Union Tribune, New America Weekly, Huffington Post, Foreign Policy, Vox, Delaware Public Media, The Appeal, and in other outlets.
+Her media commentary on global health, pandemics, international security, and current events has appeared at Slate, Washington Post, Philadelphia Inquirer, Christian Science Monitor, Globe and Mail, San Diego Union Tribune, New America Weekly, Huffington Post, Foreign Policy, SCMP, Vox, KJZZ (Phoenix NPR), Delaware Public Media, The Appeal, Delaware State News, and in other outlets.

 E-mail: dapatterson [at] desu.edu